Adventism: Advent Christian Church

 The Advent Christian Church was founded in 1860 and had 25,277 members in 302 churches in 2002 in America.
 It is a "first-day" body of Adventist Christians founded on the teachings of William Miller.
 It adopted the "conditional immortality" doctrine of Charles F. Hudson and George Storrs, who formed the "Advent Christian Association" in Salem, Massachusetts, in 1860.

 Primitive Advent Christian Church

 The Primitive Advent Christian Church is a small group which separated from the Advent Christian Church.
 It differs from the parent body mainly on two points.
 Its members observe foot washing as a rite of the church, and they teach that reclaimed backsliders should be baptized (even though they had formerly been baptized).
 This is sometimes referred to as rebaptism.

 Seventh-day Adventist Church

-The Seventh-day Adventist Church, founded in 1863, had over 19,500,000 baptized members (not counting children of members) worldwide as of June 2016.
+The Seventh-day Adventist Church, founded in 1863, had over 23,000,000 baptized members (not counting children of members) worldwide in 2025.
 It is best known for its teaching that Saturday, the seventh day of the week, is the Sabbath and is the appropriate day for worship.
-However, the second coming of Jesus Christ along with the Judgement day based on the three angels message in Revelation 14:6–13 remain core beliefs of Seventh-day Adventists.
+However, the second coming of Jesus Christ, along with Judgment Day based on the three angels' message in Revelation 14:6–13, remain core beliefs of Seventh-day Adventists.